 The second installment, in our Winter issue, will zero in on the nuances of investing in litigation and court challenges.
 Installment three, published next spring, will look at the last generation’s most successful public-policy philanthropy effort: school reform.

-These expert testimonies are condensed from the new Philanthropy Roundtable book Agenda Setting: A Wise Giver’s Guide to Influencing Public Policy, which can be viewed here.
+These expert testimonies are condensed from the new Philanthropy Roundtable book Agenda Setting: A Wise Giver’s Guide to Influencing Public Policy.

 When Kim Dennis started as a program officer at the John M. Olin Foundation in 1980, the body of funders and nonprofits trying to influence public policy from the right “was a very small universe.
 They were working on economic policies, but it wasn’t fine-grained down-in-the-weeds empirical studies.
 It was more about the broad principles of free-market economics.
 The principles weren’t practiced in policy at that time; people were rediscovering them.”